1Password/solutions/onepassword_sdks/README.md

 # 1Password SDK Examples

+Securely automate your workflows with SDKs from 1Password.

 # Introduction
-Securely automate your workflows with SDKs from 1Password.
-Here you will find example scripts and apps levergaing 1Password's SDKs addressing a variety of use-cases.
+Here you will find example scripts and apps leveraging 1Password's SDKs addressing a variety of use-cases.

 These examples are not intended to be used for production purposes.
 They are intended to demonstrate the capabilities of the SDK, highlight specific use-cases, and provide basic guidance for how to accomplish certain tasks with the SDKs.